 IDEAs in Action Gen Ed: FC-KNOWING, RESEARCH.

-Making Connections Gen Ed: CI.
+Making Connections Gen Ed: Cl.

 Requisites: Prerequisite, two previous PHIL courses.

-Repeat Rules: May be repeated for credit.
-9 total credits.
-3 total completions.
+Advanced Undergraduate and Graduate-level Courses

 PHIL 411.
 Aristotle.
 3 Credits.

 An examination of some representative works of Aristotle, with reference to common emphases and basic problems, together with an analysis of their philosophic content.
 The aim to provide students with a more thorough understanding of the key texts, doctrines, notions, and ideas in Aristotle's philosophy as a whole and with the capacities and confidence to conduct a short, independent, ancient philosophical research project on Aristotle's philosophy.